lindamegne/coding_challenge/README.md

 init: initialization function.

 print_words_to_screen: This function print list of the words from input file and the number of time each word appears to the command line screen.
-It takes the list of the words and the number of time each of them appears returned by count_words in parameter.
-It takes a second parameter used by an impoted function named lambda.

-print_words_to_file : This function print the list of the words and how many time each word appear to the output file, It takes the list returned by count_words and the output file in parameter.
-It takes a third parameter used by an impoted function named lambda.
+print_words_to_file : This function print the list of the words and how many time each word appear to the output file.

-print_to_screen: This function print medians calculated to the command line screen.
-It takes the list on median returned by median_number in parameter
+print_med_to_screen: This function print medians calculated to the command line screen.

-print_to_file : This function print medians calculated to the output file.
-It takes the list on median returned by median_number and the output file in parameter.
+print_med_to_file : This function print medians calculated to the output file.

 ### Input and output file